pierrot10/servo/README.md

 ### If the Servo Misbehaves
 Your servo may behave erratically, and you may find that this only happens when the Arduino is plugged into certain USB ports Read more: https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors/if-the-servo-misbehaves

+# Improvement
+Feel you free to share your suggestion to improve it